Saddle Point Evasion via Curvature-Regularized Gradient Dynamics: Curvature-Regularized Gradient Dynamics

-with $\cS$ denoting the set of spurious critical points of $\Phi$ (those with $\lambda_{\min} < 0$) and $\| \cdot \|_{\mathrm{op}}$ the operator norm.
-The set $\cS$ depends implicitly on $\beta$; however, for $\beta$ sufficiently small, $\cS$ is empty and $\beta^*$ is vacuously infinite, so the threshold becomes relevant only when spurious critical points exist. \end{proof}
+with $\cS$ denoting the set of spurious critical points of $\Phi$ (those with $\lambda_{\min} < 0$).
+The set $\cS$ depends implicitly on $\beta$; however, for $\beta$ sufficiently small, $\cS$ is empty (via Prop.~\ref{prop:saddle_destab} and Assumption~\ref{ass:compact}) and $\beta^*$ is vacuously infinite, so the threshold becomes relevant only when spurious critical points exist. \end{proof}

 \begin{remark} Since the dynamics~\eqref{eq:crgd} enforce $\dot{\Phi} = -\sigma < 0$, the trajectory cannot converge to a strict saddle point of $\Phi$.
 To see this, note that the stable manifold theorem~\cite{khalil_nonlinear_2002} implies that the set of initial conditions whose trajectories converge to a saddle $\bar{\bx}$ of $\Phi$ is a smooth manifold of dimension at most $n - 1$, and hence has Lebesgue measure zero in $\Rn$.
 Consequently, for generic initial conditions all limit points are local minima of $\Phi$, which satisfy $\lambda_{\min} \geq 0$ and hence are SOSPs of $J$. \end{remark}